peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-23 Ragged Little Pill.md

 - Nikos Binraylis second son of the Acordia, third in line to the grand consort
 	- States that they have claimed these as their war splendor, and children and adults are taken in towards the fissure to be sold as slaves
 - They tell Oz that they will take the rest of the party to be sold as well, unless she wants to buy them through gold or through deed
-	- Oz asks what she would do with some blue demon and old man, and Hymn rolls their eyes
+	- Oz asks what she would do with some blue demon and an old man, and Hymn rolls their eyes
 		- The drow says they usually slay demons.
 Oz says she'll do the same, and Hymn wags their tail
 - Oz asks about the latter, and a devil appears holding a contract to kill archmagi Vy by the two and a half full moons, or at the passing of the moon these three will be theirs
 	- Oz signs the contract with her blood